 A Monmouth County native, Lori and her husband Stephen moved to Lincroft in 2012.
 Lori has a degree in Occupational Therapy and Business Management but is currently a stay at home mom to her three daughters.
 Lori enjoys getting involved in the community and was introduced to the Lincroft Village Green Association by a friend and fellow board member.
 Lori joined the board and became involved in various roles including co-chairing the Lincroft Eats Food Truck Festival which was a successful fundraiser.
 Lori knows that active community members can make grassroots changes and hopes to continue serving her community and impacting it in positive ways.

 In 2011, Christine and her husband found their forever home within the community of Lincroft.
-Their two daughters attend Thompson Middle School.
-Currently, Christine works as a contracted Occupational Therapist for New Jersey's Early Intervention Program.
+Their two daughters now attend Middletown High School South.
+Currently, Christine works as an independent contracted occupational therapist for New Jersey's Early Intervention Program.
 Christine was compelled to join the LVGA in order to help support its mission of preserving, beautifying and improving the quality of life for all Lincroft residents.

 A native of Queens, NY, Marguerite and her husband James moved to Middletown in 1992 and to Lincroft in 2011.
 She immediately became involved in the Lincroft community as a founding member of SONIC, fighting the proposed Pop Warner field adjacent to their new home.
 She is a graduate of Pace University with a BBA in International Management and minors in French and Art History.
 She worked as a commodity futures broker in the energy markets for 13 years before deciding to stay at home after the birth of her second child.
-James and Marguerite have three daughters, ages 20, 17 and 12.
-She has been serving on the Board of the LVGA for 2 years and continues to enjoy her part in preserving the beauty and charm of Lincroft.
+James and Marguerite have three daughters, ages 23, 20 and 15.
+She has been serving on the Board of the LVGA since 2014 and continues to enjoy her part in preserving the beauty and charm of Lincroft.

 Holly is a New Jersey native who moved to Lincroft in 2014 from Middletown with her husband and 3 sons.
 She chose Lincroft for its excellent schools, and proximity to many beautiful parks.
 Before becoming a full time stay at home mom, she previously worked for 5 years supporting health care executives and most recently ran all administrative aspects of the family business until it sold.
 She chose to volunteer for the LVGA after seeing how it protected Lincroft's open spaces and proactively looked out for its residents best interests.
 She considers it an honor to serve on the LVGA board and help continue its excellent track record of serving the residents of Lincroft.

-Trish moved to Lincroft from Jersey City 11 years ago.
+Trish moved to Lincroft from Jersey City in 2002.
 She and her husband have three daughters who attended Lincroft Elementary School and A Child's Place Nursery School in Lincroft.
 Trish joined the Lincroft Village Green Association because it provides a forum for residents of the community to learn about proposed projects for the town, and assists residents in working with the Township to ensure that the improvements maintain the balance and character of the community.
-Although she spent much of her early career with Bankers Trust Company and MetLife, Trish currently works for K. Hovnanian in Red Bank.
+Although she spent much of her early career with Bankers Trust Company and MetLife, Trish currently works for K. Hovnanian in Matawan.
 Trish holds an MBA from Fordham University and a BA in Economics and Business from Lafayette College.